My musings about thinking too much!

 My principle point is regarding over thinking; the circular or manic thought processes that side tracks life, and vitality.

-He imples we are to walk as we were created super-naturally: as Adam did before the fateful day when he ate of the accursed tree of independent human knowledge and welcomed to the earth a rational life without the wisdom of God; thus all things changed.
+He implies we are to walk as we were created ; super-naturally, interdependently with truth/God: as Adam did before the fateful day when he ate of the accursed tree of independent human knowledge and welcomed to the earth a rational life uninspired or uniformed by the wisdom of God; thus all things changed.

-So much truth is hidden in the mysteries of that Ancient Garden and the heart= the mind of men.
-Chesterton summarizes this best…
+So much truth is hidden in the mysteries of that Ancient Garden and the heart and mind of men who remain inspired by God.

-May you find the exquisite balance between faith and reason, the truth and grace found in the eternal mystery; God walking in man and expressing his mind and heart through men.
+May you find the exquisite balance between faith and reason, the truth and grace found in the eternal mystery; God revealed in man, expressing his mind and heart through mankind.

-May you have the courage and grace to give your heart, mind and spirit over to the revelation and presence of the Holy Spirit of Yehwah- That is the true life found in the Messiah of Israel Yeshua (Jesus the Christ).
+May you have the courage and grace to give your heart, mind and spirit over to the presence of the Holy Spirit of Yahweh- That is the True life found through the revelation of the Messiah of Israel: Yeshua (Jesus the Christ).